Matthew Bourne’s The Red Shoes is an irresistible dance theatre production that radiates vintage glamour and vivacious grace.

 Devastatingly, Vicky’s real life ultimately imitates the ballet that makes her a star.
 She steps into the red shoes ready for a performance and is driven to derail her own life because she is so torn between her love for Julian and her love for being a ballerina.

 Melodramatic?
 Yes.
 But there is more to it than that.
-The Red Shoes is about loving art, finding meaning in your life and being compelled to follow your passions.
+The narrative is about loving art, finding meaning in your life and being compelled to follow your passions.

-I rejoiced the first time I saw Bourne’s production because it really is a love letter to dance, theatre and the film.
+I rejoiced the first time I saw Bourne’s production of The Red Shoes because it really is a love letter to dance, theatre and the film.
 Created in 2016, it toured to Milton Keynes Theatre in 2017.
 Three years later, I am even more impressed with Bourne and all the dancer-actors in his company, New Adventures.

 Bourne’s movement vocabulary is not codified ballet but rather a wonderfully diverse blend of contemporary, jazz and social dance, embellished with storytelling gesture.